erasifhamid/L-HiTS/README.md

 # AE_HiTS
-This code was used to produce the results in paper titled "Hierarchical deep learning of PDEs in latent dimensional subspace"
+This code was used to produce the results in paper titled "Enhancing Computational Efficiency in Multiscale Systems using Deep Learning of Coordinates and Flow Maps"